 One of the biggest lessons I’ve learned is that mental ill health can be debilitating, and sometimes physical and mental health can overlap.
 But this doesn’t automatically mean that people can’t recover and find the appropriate treatment and balance in their lives to thrive.

-I want to encourage others to speak up when their mental health is at risk – attitudes can change over time, but it’ll only happen if we have the courage to prioritise our mental health in the same way we take care of our physical health.
+I want to encourage others to speak up when their mental health is at risk – attitudes can change over time, but it’ll only happen if we have the courage to prioritize our mental health in the same way we take care of our physical health.

 Deloitte’s mental health story series aims to break down barriers to talking about mental health.
 It is not intended to – and does not - offer advice nor substitute professional mental health support.
 If you are experiencing mental ill health or are concerned about someone else’s mental health, please contact your national or local helpline or healthcare provider for support.